Who doesn’t remember being antsy to get out of high school once and for all?

-With her students at Royal Oak High School, Natke makes sure in the classroom she’s adding fun assignments and humor to keep the kids motivated, but also letting them know, “this is not the time to shut down” and, “we’re in this together,” she says.
+With her students, Natke makes sure in the classroom she’s adding fun assignments and humor to keep the kids motivated, but also letting them know, “this is not the time to shut down” and, “we’re in this together,” she says.

 While Natke says she has good students who stay pretty motivated, she does make sure she’s communicating with her students’ parents weekly and letting them know if there has been a drop off in grades.
 She suggests parents check their student’s grades themselves, too, and make an effort to stay in touch with their senior’s teachers.